What is the best menopause skin care?

 SkinCeuticals A.G.E.
 Eye Complex Wrinkle Eye Cream

-Those fine lines often show up around our eyes first so a powerful eye cream can help to smooth out those wrinkles.
+Those fine lines often show up around our eyes first.
+So, a powerful eye cream can help to smooth out those wrinkles.
 This formula includes blueberry extract, and Proxylane, which helps to our skin’s extra-cellular matrix.

 It also reduces the appearance of dark circles.